“Pine for your lifetime, ash for your children, and oak for your grandchildren.”Irish proverb

 While somewhat speculative, it’s thought that in ancient Ireland, when a piece of land was cleared for the main part of a town settlement, they would leave a great tree in the middle known as the Crann Bethadh or tree of life, or the Bile Buadha, tree of power.
 As recorded in the Irish Annals of the Four Masters (1632), inaugurations took place under these important trees and possibly other unique social events such as weddings or special gatherings so the sacred therein the tree may bear witness to such events.
 In the ancient Irish Brehon Law, there is a section entitled “Fidbretha” or tree judgements.
 Trees were classified as either chieftains (noble trees), peasants (common trees), shrubs (lower trees) or brambles (bush trees) and it was of the highest offense and monetary penalty to fell a chieftain tree.
 These were the oak, hazel, holly, ash, yew, pine and apple.
-(3) In the ancient pagan world in fact, the penalty for harming particularly old and sacred trees was often death.
+(3) In the old world, the penalty for harming particularly old and sacred trees was often death.
 (4) Trees are often referred to in mythology and historical folk records as having magical and healing qualities and branches cut from particular trees were imbued with magic and power in mythology as well as given during coronations.
 They feature in countless Irish folklore, poetry and thousands of place names shedding important light on their significance.
 Even up into more recent times in fact, they were often referred to as ‘sacred’ such as the Sacred Tree of Clenor in County Cork which ‘despite great need, never had one branch cut’.
 (5) Many churches were built near or directly over sacred trees to supplant their significance and wells often had and still have, their blessed tree guardians.
 As the trees were cut down, so too was the culture and the language but not all was lost.
 Even without trees, hedge schools flourished where the ancient language and customs continued to be taught and practiced in secret.
 To read more information about Ireland’s magnificent trees, I would recommend Niall Mac Coitir’s Ireland’s Trees, Myths, Legends & Folklore.

 County Wicklow has the highest tree coverage while County Meath, where this woodland is intended to be grown, has the lowest which is why projects like Eoghan’s are so vital.
 For our ancestors, descendants or just out of a great love for Ireland, please dearly consider donating to this wonderful organization using their Gofundme page.
 You can also find the organization on Facebook, instagram or twitter.